 Upon completion of the course, graduates will be able to:

-- Assist persons with disabilities in their career planning and development of their career portfolio.
+- Apply appropriate employment and job development theories in assisting persons with disabilities in their career planning

 Lesson Timings: 9.30am to 5.30pm

 Fees: Full fees of $4,280 (Inclusive of GST) and nett fees of $1,284 (Inclusive of GST, after SSG subsidy).
 A non-refundable application fee of SGD 53.50 (including GST) is applicable.